 With an MA in Applied Psychology – Industrial/Organizational Psychology, you can have the expertise you need to work in the field.
 You can have expertise in psychology and human behavior, as well as research and statistics skills, to demonstrate results to clients.
 With the specific, practical application of psychology to business and organization problems, you could be a valuable asset in many industries.
 With the industrial psychology masters degree, you can gain the skills and knowledge you need to be an excellent I/O psychologist.

 What Will You Learn in the Online Masters in Applied Psychology – Industrial Organizational Psychology?

-Liberty University’s masters in organizational psychology online program is designed to give you the tools and knowledge you need to work with companies and organizations in any industry.
+Liberty University’s master’s in organizational psychology online program is designed to give you the tools and knowledge you need to work with companies and organizations in any industry.
 You can use this expertise in human behavior to help develop new programs and strategies to make workplaces happier and more effective.
-Through this program, you will learn the research methods and strategies that will help you solve problems in these roles.
+Through this program, you will learn the research methods and strategies that can help you solve problems in these roles.

-The core content of the online applied organizational psychology program provides a basis for evaluating and applying psychological research to help you address the real-world problems from a scientific point of view.
-Students in the online masters in applied psychology will study advanced concepts in social psychology, cognitive psychology, and other major areas in psychology and learn how these studies integrate with a Christian worldview.
+The core content of the online applied organizational psychology program provides a basis for evaluating and applying psychological research to help you address real-world problems from a scientific point of view.
+Students in our online masters in applied psychology will study advanced concepts in social psychology, cognitive psychology, and other major areas in psychology and learn how these studies integrate with a Christian worldview.

 - PSYC 545 – Test Construction/Validation